Please find below information on the most frequently asked questions regarding the Eurostat population projections.

 For example, in the European context, demographic projections enable the analysis of the long-run economic and fiscal implications of Europe's ageing population.

-Underlying assumptions are presented as yearly time series from the year 2015 to the year 2080, by age and sex.
-The input shows:
+Underlying assumptions are presented as yearly time series from the year 2019 to the year 2100, by age and sex.

 - baseline population projections, calculated based on the previously listed assumptions,

 - the ‘no migration’ sensitivity tests showing the projected population if no migration would occur.

 - Projected totals for live births and deaths,

 - Sizes of age groups throughout the total projected population, age dependency ratios (including old-age dependency ratio) and the median age of the population.

 Further information on the methodology is available here.